 How long will you hold my reserved materials for pick-up?

 Reserved materials will be held for pick-up for 5 business days from the day you were notified.
 If you cannot make it to the library during this time frame, it's not a problem.
 Just contact the library to request alternative arrangements.

 *Any reserves not picked up will be placed back into circulation.

-Children must be 5-17 years old and have parental/guardian permission to receive a library card.
+Children 0-17 years old must have parental/guardian permission to receive a library member account.

 I lost my library card, what do I need to do to replace it?